 As we left, I asked Jay to take one last photo.
 We had seen these blow up tentacles coming in and I knew I needed a picture with me and my tentacle arms.
 As Jay lined up the shot, I said, "I need someone to fear me!"

 The evening ended with a meal at Bubba Gump's where the waiter stumped us with Forrest Gump trivia and I nearly stumped him with a question.
 All in all, it was a great day.

 My Pomme De Pin is finished!
 Actually, it was finished July 13th, but it took awhile to get some pictures.

-I used Cephalopod's Skinny Bugga! in the Nebraska Conehead color way.
+I used Cephalopod's Bugga! in the Nebraska Conehead color way.
 Just days after I finished the sweater, Cephalopod announced that they were closing their doors.
 I'm just happy that I have a nice sweater out of their yarn.